CommerceExperts/searchhub-docs/docs/smartsuggest/java-integration.rst

         .build();

-Custom Config
+SuggestConfig
 -------------

 The simplest way is to set a static default configuration during :code:`QuerySuggestManager` setup by using the method :code:`withDefaultSuggestConfig` and setting an object of type :code:`de.cxp.ocs.smartsuggest.spi.SuggestConfig`.
 It allows several changes about how the suggest library will behave.
 All of them described in detail below.

-Another possibility is the injection of a :code:`SuggestDataProvider` implementation using Java Service-Loader mechanic (which is to have a file on classpath named :code:`META-INF.services/de.cxp.ocs.smartsuggest.spi.SuggestDataProvider` that contains the full canonical class-name of the implementation that must also be on classpath and a no-args-constructor).
+Another possibility is the injection of a :code:`SuggestDataProvider` implementation by using Java Service-Loader mechanic.
+Therefor you need the file on classpath named :code:`META-INF.services/de.cxp.ocs.smartsuggest.spi.SuggestDataProvider` that contains the full canonical class-name of your custom implementation.
+That custom implementation also needs be on classpath and have a no-args-constructor.
 This option comes in handy when you have index-specific configuration or if you want to load configuration dynamically from an external resource or database.
-That implementation is then asked for a configuration object everytime new data is loaded.
+The implementation is then asked for a configuration object everytime new data is loaded.

-Here a full description of all configuration properties (the names in brackets are the for suggest.properties in case the standard implementation SuggestServiceProperties is used)
+Here a full description of all configuration properties.
+The names in brackets are the for ``suggest.properties`` file in case the standard implementation :code:`SuggestServiceProperties` is used.

     - locale (suggest.locale): the locale for a index to be used.
 Relevant for normalization of the indexed text.